samludford/portfolio/_posts/2018-02-09-phys-comp-1-ideas.markdown

 ---
 layout: post
-title: Physical Computing 1
+title: Solenoids again
-description: Refections and ideas
+description: Reflections on the autoreong and ideas for development
 date: 2018-01-24
 tags:
   - physical computing